OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 When keys are generated and used within the `AndroidKeyStore` and the `KeyInfo.isinsideSecureHardware` returns `true`, then we know that we cannot just dump the keys nor monitor its cryptographic operations.
 It becomes debatable what will be eventually more safe: using `PBKDF2withHmacSHA256` to generate a key that is still in reachable dumpable memory, or using the `AndroidKeyStore` for which the keys might never get into memory.
 With Android 9 (API level 28) we see that additional security enhancements have been implemented in order to separate the TEE from the `AndroidKeyStore` which make it favorable over using `PBKDF2withHmacSHA256`.
 However, more testing and investigating will take place on that subject in the near future.

+##### Strongbox Keymaster

+Devices running Android 9 (API level 28) and higher can have a `StrongBox Keymaster`, an implementation of the Keymaster HAL that resides in a hardware security module which has its own CPU, Secure storage, a true random number generator and a mechanism to resist package tampering.
+To use this feature, `true` must be passed to the `setIsStrongBoxBacked` method in either the `KeyGenParameterSpec.Builder` class or the `KeyProtection.Builder` class when generating or importing keys using `AndroidKeystore`.
+To make sure that StrongBox is used during runtime check that `isInsideSecureHardware` returns `true` and that the system does not throw `StrongBoxUnavailableException` which get thrown if the StrongBox Keymaster isn't available for the given algorithm and key size associated with a key.

 ###### Secure Key Import into Keystore

 Android 9 (API level 28) adds the ability to import keys securely into the `AndroidKeystore`.
 First `AndroidKeystore` generates a key pair using `PURPOSE_WRAP_KEY` which should also be protected with an attestation certificate, this pair aims to protect the Keys being imported to `AndroidKeystore`.
 The encrypted keys are generated as ASN.1-encoded message in the `SecureKeyWrapper` format which also contains a description of the ways the imported key is allowed to be used.
 The keys are then decrypted inside the `AndroidKeystore` hardware belonging to the specific device that generated the wrapping key so they never appear as plaintext in the device's host memory.